ihf-code/python/session_09/slides/session_9.md

 # The __ init __ function

-All classes have a built-in function called __init__() This is always the first function executed when the class is being initiated.
+All classes have a built-in function called __init__() This is always the first function executed when the class is being initiated into an object.

 ---
 # The __init __ function